Alalal10/Date-Class/README.md

     class Date implements Comparable<Date> {
       private int year, month, day;

+We pass on the year, month and day.
+This code checks if the date is correct (for example, January 32 is incorrect).
+If the date is correct, it is saved; if not, an error is discarded.

     public Date(int year, int month, int day) {
         if (isValidDate(year, month, day)) {